yaya2devops/bachelor-guide/docs/inspirations.md

 - troubleshoot table of content
 - fix logo size and spacing
 - Computer science materials to be added as bonus (lkolo 7low)

+> 23/10/2022

+- Problem with dark mode clicks on phone just after clicking Start Exploring
+- Computer Science 1st and second year and exams
+- Detailed how to contribution from Jawher.